 Disclaimer: This document has been prepared based on information provided by others as cited in the Notes section.
-McMillen Jacobs Associates has not verified the accuracy and/or completeness of this information and shall not be responsible for any errors omissions which may be incorporated herein as a result.
-McMillen Jacobs Associates assumes no responsibility for data supplied in electronic format, sand the recipient accepts full responsibility for verifying the accuracy and completeness of the data.
+McMillen Jacobs Associates has not verified the accuracy and/or completeness of this information and shall not be responsible for any errors or omissions which may be incorporated herein as a result.
+McMillen Jacobs Associates assumes no responsibility for data supplied in electronic format, sand the recipient means the full enterthing and the section of the secti accepts full responsibility for verifying the accuracy and completeness of the data.